mjfrigaard/sap/README.md

 ### Movie review data application

-`moviesApp` provides the code examples in for the [Shiny App-Packages](https://mjfrigaard.github.io/shinyap/) book and the [Developing & Testing Your Shiny Application](https://mjfrigaard.github.io/dev-test-shiny/) workshop
+`shinyrPkgs` provides the code examples in for the [Shiny App-Packages](https://mjfrigaard.github.io/shinyap/) book and the [Developing & Testing Your Shiny Application](https://mjfrigaard.github.io/dev-test-shiny/) workshop